Vietnam Destination Guide

 ⚠️ Important Safety Note

 Vietnam is generally safe, but be vigilant against petty theft in tourist areas.
 Keep valuables secure and be aware of motorbike snatch-theft in major cities.
 When crossing busy streets, walk slowly and steadily—traffic will flow around you.
+Be cautious of scams and overcharging, especially in tourist-heavy areas.
+Always confirm taxi fares before starting your trip or use a trusted ride-hailing app like Grab.

 Additional Travel Tips